Woman With Handgun Seized At Konica-Minolta HQ Off Route 17

 The incident occurred the same day that Vice President Kamala Harris made a campaign stop just down the road in Paramus.

-Bryant was charged with various weapons offenses, as well as possession of hollow-point ammunition, Sabatelli said.
+Bryant was charged with various weapons offenses, as well as with possession of hollow-point ammunition, Sabatelli said.

 She was sent to the Bergen County Jail to await a first appearance in Central Judicial Processing Court in Hackensack.